 Kurt Mortensen’s trademark is Magnetic Persuasion; rather than convincing others, he teaches that you should attract them, just like a magnet attracts metal filings.
 He teaches that sales have changed and the consumer has become exponentially more skeptical and cynical within the last five years.
 Most persuaders are using only 2 or 3 persuasion techniques when there are actually 120 available!
 His message and program has helped thousands and will help you achieve unprecedented success in both your business and personal life.

-http://www.PreWealth.com and getting my free report "10 Mistakes That Continue Costing You Thousands."
+If you are ready to claim your success and learn what only the ultra-prosperous know, begin by going to http://www.PreWealth.com and getting my free report "10 Mistakes That Continue Costing You Thousands."
 After reading my free report, go to http://www.PreWealth.com/IQ and take the free Persuasion IQ analysis to determine where you rank and what area of the sales cycle you need to improve in order to close every sale!